Stimulus checks: Save it or spend it, Americans say the money won't last long

 As the U.S. marks a year since the coronavirus shuttered the economy, households are getting a fresh infusion of financial hope as the IRS begins distributing more than 100 million stimulus checks this week.
 Yet Americans who continue to struggle financially fear the additional cash may only tide them over for a month or two

 The IRS will send a total of $422 billion in stimulus checks over the next several weeks, part of President Joe Biden's $1.9 trillion American Rescue Plan signed into law earlier this month.
-It comes as the economic recovery diverges between upper-income households that have largely weathered the crisis intact and lower-income families that are more likely to still be struggling with joblessness or reduced income.
+It comes as the American economic recovery diverges between upper-income households that have largely weathered the crisis intact because of their ability to work safely from home and lower-income families that are more likely to still be struggling with joblessness or reduced income in service jobs that require them to work directly with the public.

 She added, "Not everyone is going out and buying TVs."

-Pontia is among the 4 in 10 Americans who are continuing to experience a loss of income compared with prior to the pandemic, according to research from financial services firm TransUnion.
-While that's a decline from a year ago, when almost 6 in 10 adults saw a loss of income, it's still stubbornly high, said Charlie Wise, head of global research and consulting at TransUnion.
+Pontia is among the 4 in 10 Americans who are continuing to experience a loss of income compared with pre-pandemic times, according to research from financial services firm TransUnion.
+While that's an improvement from a year ago, when almost 6 in 10 adults saw a loss of income, it's still stubbornly high, said Charlie Wise, head of global research and consulting at TransUnion.

-Households that have weathered the pandemic in better financial shape should consider a "thirds" approach toward their $1,400 checks, said Brittney Castro, certified financial planner for Mint, a budgeting app.
+Households that have weathered the pandemic in better financial shape should consider a "thirds" approach toward their $1,400 checks, said Brittney Castro, a certified financial planner for Mint, a budgeting and personal finance app.

 "One third goes to immediate bills or high-interest debt, one third goes to savings, and the remaining third goes to investments," Castro said.
 "The goal of this is to help individuals contribute these funds to various aspects of their financial profile."

-To be sure, some people plan on using the money to invest in stocks — a pattern that anecdotally occurred with the second stimulus check in late December, which directed $600 toward each eligible adult, and which was cited as a reason for the GameStop saga.
-About 17% of people said they'd put some of their $1,400 check in the stock market, according to a new survey from Self Financial.
+To be sure, some people plan on using the money to invest in stocks — a pattern that anecdotally occurred with the second stimulus check in late December, which directed $600 toward each eligible adult, and which was cited as a major reason for the GameStop stock mania saga.
+Indeed, about 17% of people recently surveyed said they'd put some of their $1,400 stimulus check in the stock market, according to a new survey from Self Financial.

 "Ultimately, through this troubling time, we need to do anything we can to make sure our needs are met," Mint's Castro added.